Does “Allow Azure services and resources to access this server” cover GitHub Actions workflows?

 Source 3: my own experience

-And last but not least, my personal experience.
+Last but not least, I will share my personal experience.
 I ran the azure/sql-action@v1 Action in a GitHub Workflow against an Azure SQL server with a firewall enabled (with the mentioned checkbox ticked), and it was able to deploy it.

 By the way, if you are tempted to maintain a list of GitHub IP addresses in your firewall configuration by yourself, be warned that the GitHub IP address list is very long and: